tyondo/mpesaValidation-api/README.md

 ## How does the service flow?

-When a customer initiates a Pay Bill or Buy Goods service on Chamarika checkout portal, the M-PESA system will firstly authorize the transaction (reserve funds) .

-It then sends a validation message to Chamarika via a SOAP API.
-The transaction will only be successful when Chamarika validation is passed, otherwise it will be cancelled or be kept in “Authorized” status.

-When the transaction is successfully completed in the M-PESA system, another confirmation message will also be sent to Chamarika for real-time reconciliation.
-The confirmation request will be sent for both Buy goods and Paybill transactions.
+This repository initiates a customer PayBill/Buy Goods transaction via the Safaricom SOAP API channel.

 ![Chamarika Service Flow](/client/chamarika.png)

-This repository initiates a customer PayBill/Buy Goods transaction via the Safaricom SOAP API channel.

-* A customer initates a Paybill/Buy Goods transaction in the Chamarika payment portal.The transaction request is sent to the M-Pesa system for processing.
+* A customer initates a Paybill or Buy Goods transaction in the Chamarika payment checkout portal.The transaction request is sent to the M-Pesa system for processing.

 * The M-pesa system authorizes the transaction in the reserve fund.